fbpx

 What is the FATF Blacklist?

-The FATF Blacklist is a mechanism that accumulates and periodically updates a list of countries that do not meet the organisation’s standards in preventing money laundering and terrorist financing.
+The FATF Blacklist is a mechanism that accumulates and periodically updates a list of high-risk jurisdictions that do not meet the organisation’s standards in preventing money laundering and terrorist financing.
 The inclusion of a state in this list indicates serious deficiencies in its legislation and practices related to combating economic crime.
 Being blacklisted by FATF requires additional attention and corrective measures in the area of investment security.

 The FATF regularly assesses the level of compliance with its standards and, if necessary, makes a decision to blacklist a country.
-This decision is based on a thorough analysis of the country’s legislation, anti-money laundering measures and control mechanisms.
+This decision is based on a thorough analysis of the country’s legislation, counter-money laundering measures and control mechanisms.

 A blacklisted country faces serious consequences, as it can: